-If you don’t know the power consumption of your computer, or if you want to know the exact electricity usage, your best option is to use a plug in power meter to measure the electricity consumption.
+If you don’t know the power consumption of your computer, or if you want to know the exact electricity usage, your best option is to use a plug-in power meter to measure the electricity consumption.

-Clicking on the image below it will redirect you to the Amazon page where you can have a look to the specifications of the power meter we use for our measurements.
+Clicking on the image below will redirect you to the Amazon page, where you can look at the specifications of the power meter we use for our measurements.

-All of our house appliances and devices like the washing machine, the dishwasher, the TV or the printer are plugged to a wall socket.
+Our house appliances and devices like the washing machine, the dishwasher, the TV, or the printer are plugged into a wall socket.

-So, with a power consumption meter we can determine how much electricity our appliances or devices are using and, more importantly, we can measure the electricity usage over a period of time.
+So, with a power consumption meter, we can determine how much electricity our appliances or devices are using, and, more importantly, we can measure the electricity usage over time.

 If you know the power consumption of your PC, the calculator below can be used to estimate the energy consumption and the electricity cost of a PC.

-You just need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.
+You need to adjust the values in the PARAMETERS section to your requirements, and the calculator will automatically display the RESULTS section.

 For example, if your desktop computer has: